dotnet/docs/docs/core/tools/sdk-errors/netsdk1202.md

 The best solution would be to update to a newer, supported `TargetFramework` such as `net7.0` or `net8.0`.
-Note that using a .NET 8 SDK and .NET 8 MAUI optional workload does not support building `net6.0` applications in any form, and so this is a hard requirement when using the latest .NET SDK.
+Note that using a .NET 8 SDK and .NET 8 MAUI optional workload does not support building `net6.0` applications in any form, so this is a hard requirement when using the latest .NET SDK.

 You can continue building `net6.0` .NET MAUI applications with a .NET 6 or .NET 7 SDK in an unsupported fashion.
 Additionally, you can opt out of the warning in